Aurélien Tchouaméni

 Aurélien Djani Tchouaméni (/fr/; born 27 January 2000) is a French professional footballer who plays as a defensive midfielder or a centre-back for club Real Madrid and the France national team.

-He is regarded as one of the best defensive midfielders in the world.
+Tchouaméni began his senior career with Bordeaux before joining Monaco in 2020.
+He developed into one of the leading midfielders in Ligue 1 before signing for Real Madrid in 2022.
+With Madrid, he has won several domestic and international honours, including La Liga, the UEFA Champions League, the Copa del Rey and the FIFA Club World Cup.

+Tchouaméni made his senior debut for the France national team in 2021.
+He won the UEFA Nations League in the 2020–21 season and was part of the France side that finished runners-up at the 2022 FIFA World Cup.
+He also represented France at UEFA Euro 2024 and the 2026 FIFA World Cup, where they finished fourth.

 Early life

-Tchouaméni was born in Rouen, Normandy, and grew up in Bordeaux, Gironde.
+Aurélien Djani Tchouaméni was born on 27 January 2000 in Rouen, Seine-Maritime, and grew up in Bordeaux, Gironde.
 He is of Cameroonian descent.
 He acquired French nationality on 19 December 2000 through the collective effect of his parents' naturalization.